pagrey/aa-torque/README.md

 > For this phone you need to reinstall\update the current Google PackageInstaller, you can download the same version from ApkMirror or similar site, or you can get the apk directly from your phone using a file manager with that feature (I'm use mixplorer) then install the apk as normal and now you can use kinginstaller to install the app and will work!

 There seems to be issues with Android 14 as well.
 If you upgrade to Android 14 you may need to uninstall and reinstall.
 Check the [discussions](https://github.com/agronick/aa-torque/discussions) page for help installing.
+If you have an AAWireless dongle, enabling developer mode in AAWireless can work around it.

 ## Using
 - Open the AA Torque settings, grant all the rights it's requesting.
 If you don't do this, the app will NOT work.